Skip to main content

 Overview

-Sub-table scenarios are designed to handle one-to-many data entry requirements.
+The sub-table scenario is used to handle one-to-many data entry requirements.
 For example, in a purchase order, you need to enter multiple product details, each containing product name, price, quantity, and other fields.
 To efficiently manage data, orders and product details are typically stored in separate tables and linked through foreign key associations.

 Applicable Scenarios